Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Description of the model and main results

 Let $J$ be a pure-jump subordinator with L\'evy measure $\mu$ supported in $(0,1)$.
-Recall that $X(J,\cdot)$ denotes the strong solution of \eqref{WFSDE} as a function of the environment $J$.
-Since in the annealed case, backward and forward environments have the same law, we can construct the line-counting process of the killed ASG as the strong solution of an SDE involving $J$ and and other four independent Poisson processes encoding the non-environmental events.
-We denote it by $(R(J,\beta))_{\beta\geq 0}$.
-The next result shows that, under this coupling, $X$ and $R$ satisfy a relation that generalizes the moment duality. \begin{theorem}[Reinforced/standard moment duality] For all $x\in[0,1]$, $n\in\mathbb{N}$ and $T\geq 0$, and any function $f\in\Cs^2([0,\infty))$ with compact support,
+We write here $X^J$ {instead} of $X$ to stress the dependency of the (strong) solution of \eqref{WFSDE} on the environment $J$.
+Similarly, we write $X^\omega$ for its quenched version (as introduced in Section \ref{s23}).
+Since in the annealed case, backward and forward environments have the same law, we can construct the line-counting process of the k-ASG as the strong solution of an SDE involving $J$ {and} other four independent Poisson processes encoding the non-environmental events.
+We denote it by $(R^J(\beta))_{\beta\geq 0}$.
+The next result establishes a formal relation between $X^J$ and $R^J$: a \emph{reinforced moment duality}, which allows us to derive moment dualities in the annealed and quenched setting (see Fig. \ref{fig:backfor} to visualize forward and backward processes in the same picture). \begin{theorem}[{Reinforced, annealed and quenched moment dualities}] For all $x\in[0,1]$, $n\in\mathbb{N}$ and $T\geq 0$, and any function $f\in\Cs^2([0,\infty))$ with compact support,